cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 - 1.3 The `icaExecuteTxHandler` calls `sendExecuteTx`.

 - 2.1 The `sendExecuteTx` verifies that the `hostAccountIds` passed in are actually related to an already registered `hostAccountAddress` and that the messages array is not empty.
-- 2.2 The `sendRegisterTx` construct and sends the packet, via ICS-4 wrapper, with `icaExecutePacketData` information (containing the `icaOwnerAddress` and the `hostAccountsIds` and the `msgs`).
+- 2.2 The `sendExecuteTx` constructs and sends the packet, via ICS-4 wrapper, with `icaExecutePacketData` information (containing the `icaOwnerAddress` and the `hostAccountsIds` and the `msgs`).

 - 3.1 The relayer relays the packet to the host state machine.

 - 4.1 The host state machine dispatches the packet to the proper module handler.
-- 4.2 The `onRecvPacket` callbacks are activated on the host state machine.
+- 4.2 The `onRecvPacket` callback is activated on the host state machine.
-- 4.3 The `onRecvPacket` constructs the addresses set given the `hostAccountIds` (retrieve the address from the module state given the `hostAccountId` key).
+- 4.3 During the `onRecvPacket` the addresses set is constructed given the `hostAccountIds` (retrieve the addresses from the module state given the `hostAccountId` key).
-- 4.4 For every msg contained in the `msgs` array, the `onRecvPacket` verifies that the `msg.expectedSigner` is contained in the addresses set.
+- 4.4 For every msg contained in the `msgs` array, the `onRecvPacket` verifies that the `msg.expectedSigner` is contained in constructed the addresses set.
 - 4.5 The msg is executed and the return values are saved in the `resultData`.
 - 4.6 Once all the msgs are executed, the acknowledgment containing `resultData` is returned.